 The characteristics of the cybersecurity war in which we are now engaged are not dissimilar from any team sporting contest.
-Whether in football, baseball or basketball, the game is won or lost on four key elements.
-Winning almost always comes down to offense, defense, coaching and playbook execution.
+Whether in football, baseball, or basketball, the game is won or lost on four key elements.
+Winning almost always comes down to offense, defense, coaching, and playbook execution.

 The Five Keys

-In cybersecurity, winners and losers are defined by their ability to beat their opponents in education, information, technology, economics and leadership.
+In cybersecurity, winners and losers are defined by their ability to beat their opponents in education, information, technology, economics, and leadership.
 We have seen over the recent past that the U.S. government and U.S. businesses do not possess a superior advantage in any of those five key categories.

-And most recently, the amazingly clever and well-crafted assault on SolarWinds has left everyone in the community across all disciplines befuddled and marveling at how it could have happened, the extent of the damages, and more importantly, what to do about it.
+Most recently, the amazingly clever and well-crafted assault on SolarWinds has left everyone in the community across all disciplines befuddled and marveling at how it could have happened, the extent of the damages, and more importantly, what to do about it.

 In education, our universities have failed to develop and deliver cybersecurity programs to their students on any sort of mass scale.
 In fact, only in the past 3 years have we seen cybersecurity majors available at a limited number of colleges.
 Businesses have failed to educate their employees on the fundamental cybersecurity issues surrounding their specific job duties.
-We have tons of educational programs aimed at social sensitivity training, but very few targeted toward an understanding of common cyber threats or the precautions necessary to avoid being hacked.
+We have tons of educational programs aimed at social sensitivity training, but very few are targeted toward an understanding of common cyber threats or the precautions necessary to avoid being hacked.

 While we possess none of the knowledge and skills necessary to compete with a global cybersecurity threat, our adversaries have focused enormous energy and expense on building a trained workforce with extraordinary skills to not only deal with threats but also to militarize that knowledge as part of an active cyber offensive that is prepared for global conflict.
-As an example, North Korea began training electronic warfare soldiers well before the Internet era by selecting math prodigies and training them to become software developers, online psychological warfare experts and hackers.
+As an example, North Korea began training electronic warfare soldiers well before the Internet era by selecting math prodigies and training them to become software developers, online psychological warfare experts, and hackers.

 Our State Department estimates that there are over 10,000 trained cybersecurity hackers embedded in units of the North Korean military busily executing a variety of global offensive cyberattacks, many of which we hear about on a weekly basis.
 And of course, North Korea is not alone.